DaniNedo/daninedo.github.io/_posts/2019-07-21-helloWorld.md

 ## Bare metal programming
 In these articles we are not going to use any libraries apart from those that come with standard C, we will have to directly interact with the hardware of the microcontroller without using any API or hardware abstraction layers.

 This approach is almost at the bottom of the low level human-readable codes, preceded probably only by code written in [Assembly Language](https://en.wikipedia.org/wiki/Assembly_language).
 Then of course there is [Machine Code](https://simple.wikipedia.org/wiki/Machine_code), that has hexadecimal or binary formats and it is not readble by humans.
-Although a bit intimidating for a begginer, it is a good way of understanding what is really happening under the hood.
+Although a bit intimidating for a begginer, it is a good way to undestad what is really going on.

 ### Pointers
 Ha!
 Did you think we could get by without these bad boys?
 Well no. As a quick summary